 The free SSL certificates from Let's Encrypt have triggered an important development on the German hosting market: The protection of personal data on one's own website is now almost everywhere free of charge.
-But how has the initiative, which issues free SSL certificates for everyone as a Certification Authority, fared so far?
+But how has the initiative, which as a Certification Authority issues free SSL certificates for everyone, fared so far?
 A detailed look at the development.

 An SSL certificate brings many advantages, at the latest since the introduction of the HTTP/2 standard.
 Not only is personal data reliably encrypted, the website also loads faster.
-In addition, HTTPS - the secure variant of the Hypertext Transfer Protocol - makes websites future-proof.
-Because on September 8, Google announced that starting in 2017, Chrome will mark websites without an SSL certificate as insecure.
+In addition, HTTPS - the secure version of the Hypertext Transfer Protocol - makes websites future-proof.
+On 8 September, Google announced that from 2017, websites without an SSL certificate will be marked as insecure in Chrome.
 Google is thus coming ever closer to its self-declared goal of "HTTPS everywhere".

-- With the new display, even sites of absolutely trustworthy providers would be provided with a red warning signal.
+- With the new display, even pages of absolutely trustworthy providers would be given a red warning signal.
 With media like t3n, this is usually not a problem because readers trust the medium.
-Less well-known sites , however, Google's warning signal can cost readers and customers.
+However, Google's warning notice can cost lesser-known sites readers and customers.

 Let's Encrypt plays an important role in this context.
-The initiative from California issues free SSL certificates to everyone.
+This is because the initiative from California issues free SSL certificates to everyone.
 This makes it possible for every site operator to set up SSL free of charge and also relatively easily.
-And the US-American Certification Authority has already made an impact on the German hosting market.
+And the US Certification Authority has already had an influence on the German hosting market.
 Because many host already offer free certificates.
 Some have integrated Let's Encrypt, others offer free certificates from other providers.

 The success of Let's Encrypt is therefore not only relevant for site operators, but also for the German hosting market.

 Let's Encrypt has issued more than 10,000,000 certificates to date